Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule: Introduction

 \section{Introduction}

-There is an interest across disciplines in using both experiments and observational data to uncover treatment effect heterogeneity and understand better ways of responding to it \citep{khoury2016precision, laber2017dynamic}.
-Various methods aimed at estimating heterogenous treatment effects (HTEs) wish to answer the question, “who benefits from which treatment?”
+There is an interest across disciplines in using both experimental and observational data to uncover treatment effect heterogeneity and quantifying the benefits of responding to this heterogeneity when assigning treatments (for example, \cite{khoury2016precision, laber2017dynamic}).
+Various methods aimed at estimating heterogenous treatment effects (HTEs) aim to answer the question, “who benefits from which treatment?”
 One way to uncover HTEs is by using the dynamic treatment rule framework.
-A dynamic treatment rule is any rule that assigns treatment based on covariates \citep{bembomvdL2007, vdLpetersen2007, robins1986, chakraborty2013, Chakraborty2014}.
+A dynamic treatment rule is any rule that assigns treatment based on covariates \citep{bembomvdL2007, vdLpetersen2007, robins1986new, chakraborty2013, Chakraborty2014}.
 An optimal dynamic treatment rule (ODTR) is the dynamic treatment rule that yields the highest expected outcome (if higher outcomes are better) \citep{murphy2003, robins2004, moodie2007}.
-Using data generated from an experiment in which treatment is randomized makes identification of the ODTR more straightforward due to elimination of confounding.
 In recent years, there has been a increase in literature describing methods to estimate the ODTR, from regression-based techniques to direct-search techniques; see, for example, \cite{kosorok2019}, \cite{kosorok2015adaptive}, and \cite{tsiatis2019dynamic} for recent overviews of the ODTR literature.
-One example of a data-adaptive method for estimating the ODTR is the SuperLearner algorithm, an ensemble machine learning approach that aims to best combine a library of candidate treatment rule estimators to work in tandem to yield the ODTR \citep{montoyaplaceholder, van2007super, luedtkeSLODTR, coyle2017computational}.
+One example of a data-adaptive method for estimating the ODTR is the SuperLearner algorithm, an ensemble machine learning approach that aims to best combine a library of candidate treatment rule estimators to work in tandem to yield the ODTR \citep{van2007super, luedtkeSLODTR, coyle2017computational}.
+In a companion paper, we review this approach, and highlight and investigate the consequences of key choices when implementing this method \citep{montoyaplaceholder}.

 Once one knows or estimates a rule, it may be of interest to \emph{evaluate} it, which translates to asking the causal question: what is the expected outcome had every person received the treatment assigned to him or her by the (optimal) rule?
 The causal parameter that answers this question is sometimes referred to as the \emph{value} of the rule.
 It may be of relevance to learn this quantity in order to determine the benefit of assigning treatment in a more complex way compared to, for example, simply giving everyone treatment (an intervention that is straightforward to implement without the cost or complexity of measuring covariates and personalizing treatment assignment).